ssanj/babyloncandle/posts/2015-08-16-git-clone-only-creates-the-master-branch-locally.md

 It looks like we only have access to the master branch locally and that we have to remotely checkout the other branches.

 The Git already has tracking information for all the remote branches following the clone.
-We can access any of the branches with as simple checkout.
+We can access any of the branches with a simple checkout.

 ```{.command}
 git checkout branchname